 Listening to bundle states

-You can listen to module state changes in another bundle by implementing a BundleListener.
-It's quite a common way to detect features in other bundles and react when they are installed or started.
+It is possible to listen to module state changes in another bundle by implementing a BundleListener.
+It's quite a common way to detect features in other bundles and react when they are installed / started.